-Affordable luxury is something that didn’t exist five years ago.
-It’s really something new and it’s been a massive hit for luxury carmakers.
+Affordable luxury car is something that didn't exist five years ago.
+It's really something new and it's been a massive hit for luxury carmakers.
 Many buyers, mainly up and coming Millennials, are, for the first time, walking into luxury brand dealers with the intent to buy.
-But are the luxury cars they’re buying still luxury cars when they’re considered “entry-level” at around $30k?
-For simplicity’s sake, let’s use two examples here: the Mercedes-Benz CLA and the Ford Fusion.
+But are the luxury car models they're buying still luxury cars when they're considered "entry-level" at around $30k?
+For simplicity's sake, let's use two examples here: the Mercedes-Benz CLA and the Ford Fusion.
 A 2015 Mercedes CLA starts at $31,500.
-Obviously that’s the bare-bones, hard-to-find base model.
+Obviously that's the bare-bones, hard-to-find base model.

 Add a few option packages and you're nearly at $40k.
 Still, it's a Benz and when compared to a fully-loaded Ford Fusion, it's the choice many are opting for.
 Yes, a Fusion can be optioned up to a price tag of $36,630.
 A difference of a couple grand won't deter many buyers.
 So why would anyone shopping in this price range want a Ford instead of a Mercedes?
 Another question is whether a cheaper Mercedes could actually dilute the brand's luxury prestige.
 So is a fully-equipped Fusion on par with a lower end CLA?
 Is that CLA still even considered true luxury, or are both in a newfound grey zone segment between standard mid-size and luxury sedans?
 Market trends will eventually answer those questions.